KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Christmas Festivities

-Christmas season brought much-needed family time in Lawrence.
+Christmas season brought much-needed family time in Lawrence: sweet and savory breakfast kolaches, gift exchange, and Wicked for Good movie.

 ![](2025-recap-images/me-and-mom.jpg)
 Mom and I took Christmas photos together in front of the four scenes at Prairie Sunset Home.
 This was my favorite...